puzzle-js/puzzle-warden/benchmarks/BENCHMARK.md

 ]
 ```

-Warden almost puts 0.24% overhead on request module.
+Warden puts 0.24% overhead on request module.
 Almost nothing.

 ## Holder
 Only holder module enabled.
 Running on 500 parallel requests with 1/100 chance of same request.
-This means only 5 same concurrent requests
+This means only 5 same concurrent requests.

 ```js
 [